 8.2.3 A failure to meet deadlines could result in consideration of future event participation.

-8.2.4 WL may order an audit or examination of financial records for World events by independent auditors at FIL expense.
+8.2.4 WL may order an audit or examination of financial records for World events by independent auditors at WL expense.

 9. Licenses

 9.1 WL retains all rights in and to its intellectual property.
-The GA may, upon appropriate resolution, authorize any member or other organization or individual to manage, organize or conduct any activities under license from WL containing such terms and conditions as the GA may determine.

-9.2 A license fee of 15% of the retail price is payable for any merchandise sold displaying the WL logo.
+The Board of Directors may authorize any member or other organization or individual to manage, organize or conduct any activities under license from WL containing such terms and conditions as the Board may determine.
+This includes any license fees with respect to merchandise sold displaying the WL logo.

 10. International Visits